grayerbeard/localAI/README.md

 # localAI
-Python code to use with AI on my Laptop
+Python scripts to use for AI/LLM related tasks on my Laptop

 # Convert a Batch of PDF Files in a Directory into a Single Text File for Feeding to an LLM.